Chair Emeriti - Excelsior College

 Arthur J. Gregg

 BS in Business Administration, summa cum laude, Saint Benedict College

-Arthur Gregg has more than 44 years of professional experience, having held senior-level management and command positions in the military and industry.
+Arthur J. Gregg has more than 44 years of professional experience, having held senior-level management and command positions in the military and industry.
 Currently retired from active management, he maintains a busy schedule as a member of several corporate and academic boards, serving as chair of three of them.
-Most recently he served as president of James Martin Government Intelligence, Inc., an information technology firm providing senior-level consulting services to law enforcement, intelligence, and defense agencies.
-He has also served as executive vice president and chief operating officer for Steeltech Manufacturing, Inc. and for American Coastal Industries, Inc., as vice president and general manager for Cox Cable, and as an independent consultant engaged in general management and cable television services.
-Following a distinguished career in the military, Lt.
-General Gregg retired from active duty with the U.S. Army in 1981, serving then as the Army’s Deputy Chief of Staff for Logistics in Washington, DC.
+Most recently he served as president, James Martin Government Intelligence Inc., an information technology firm providing senior-level consulting services to law enforcement, intelligence, and defense agencies.
+He also has served as executive vice president and chief operating officer for Steeltech Manufacturing Inc. and for American Coastal Industries Inc., as vice president and general manager for Cox Cable, and as an independent consultant engaged in general management and cable television services.
+Following a distinguished career in the military, Gregg retired from active duty with the U.S. Army in 1981, serving then as the Army's deputy chief of staff for logistics in Washington, DC.

 Joshua L. Smith

 Professor and Director, Program in Higher Education and Center for Urban Community College Leadership (Ret.)